 Apple cakes taste delicious on their own, but if you feel like indulging yourself or your guests, you can serve the apple cake with vegan vanilla ice cream or vegan whipped cream (made with coconut cream).

 Yes.
 Just replace the oil with the exact amount of water.
+The result will be drier though.

 One of the main secrets to making apple cake moist is the treatment you give to the apples before stirring them into the batter.